Spiderly LogoSPIDERLY

 In the frontend project opened with Visual Studio Code, locate the src\assets\images\logo\logo.svg file and replace it with your own logo.svg.

-â„šī¸ If you want to change the logo's path, filename, or file extension, open src\app\business\services\config.service.ts and override the logo path like this:
+â„šī¸ If your logo file is not named logo.svg or you want to use a custom path, open the src\app\business\services\config.service.ts file and override the logo path like this:

 Change the Favicon